Jesse Heilman was offended when his undergrad guidance counselor suggested he consider alternatives to pursing a PhD in particle physics.

 “I would go into to these meetings, and I’m either going to piss off somebody, have my credit taken away, or be told to do some extra work for someone that is not helpful to my research,” she says.
 “It was like navigating a mine field—I had to be so careful with my language to avoid setting someone off.
 It became a matter of survival.”

-After two years of anxiety, depression and fruitless efforts to move things in a better direction, Jin says she felt she only had one move left: to quit the project.
+After two years of anxiety, depression and fruitless efforts to move things in a better direction, Zhang says she felt she only had one move left: to quit the project.

 When she told colleagues she was leaving, she says, “I was hoping that someone would do something, maybe try to give me a bit of support.
 But they didn’t.
 Nobody did.
 They just let me go.
 I guess I was also very naive thinking that I could use that to make a statement.”